waleking/wiki_processor/README.md

 #### total_words.py
 Find out the word frequencies of the whole wikipedia corpus.
-And the code is similar to raw_words.py
+And the code is similar to raw_words.py And this will cost 10m15.843s (one pass on 5738260 lines, 17GB file, which cost wc -l command 0m3.629s on server) and 50MB memory on server.

 usage: python total_words.py